BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/cipher.md

 # Background Knowledge

-In this assignment you'll be implementing toy versions of some classic ciphers.
-In order to fully understand why the ciphers are correct and secure, we review some of the number theory underlying these constructions.
+In this assignment you'll be implementing toy versions of some classic protocols.
+In order to fully understand why these protocols are correct and secure, we review some of the number theory underlying these constructions.
 Don't worry; the rest of the course won't rely on a deep understanding of the math behind these ciphers.
 Critically, we don't go over any advanced or involved proofs in this handout or course.
 If you are interested in the number theory, we recommend reading Appendix A of the course textbook *A Graduate Course in Cryptography*.
 It is, however, crucial that you understand the purpose and use of each cipher, and knowing how they work under the hood can help you gain some of that understanding.

 ## Elementary Number Theory